arczi147/currency-converter-react/README.md

 ## What does the website enable?

-The website allows you to convert into polski zloty nowy (PLN) the following currencies:
+The website allows you to convert from dollar (USD) almost 180 currencies.
-- euro (EUR);
-- Great Britain pound (GBP);
-- United States dollar (USD).

-The course is not updated.
-The values that are calculated come from the Bank Santader exchange office of February 24, 2023 at 20:52.
+The rate is updated daily.

 ## What was used in this project?